sarahvbogaert/belgianTempHistory/README.md

 # belgianTempHistory
+This project has been created for an assignment for a Data Science "Applied Plotting, Charting & Data Representation in Python" online course, organised by the University of Michigan on the coursera platform.
+The instructions were to create a figure to help answering any research question related to the field of climate and the region of Brussels, Belgium.

-Belgian Temperature Comparison between the years 1981-2010 and 2017-2021.
-Data science project for answering the question : "Has the temperature in Belgium increased when comparing the two periods 1981-2010 and 2017-2021?".
+This project studies the Belgian temperature during the years 1981-2010 and 2017-2021.
+It aims at answering the question : "Has the temperature in Belgium increased when comparing the two periods 1981-2010 and 2017-2021?".
 The data consists of average temperatures and daily max and min temperatures in Brugge (province of Occidental Flanders, at the sea) and Marche-en-Famennes (province of Luxemburg).
-The figure TempHistoryBelgium.png was drawn by python script temp_history_belgium.py to answer the forementioned question.
+The figure TempHistoryBelgium.png was drawn by the python script temp_history_belgium.py to answer the forementioned question.

 The data comes from the website www.meteo.be of the IRM (Institut Royal Météorologique).